Science

 We invite you to share your experiences with the Woojer MAT or any Woojer product.
 Your stories will inspire others, spark new ideas, and reveal the true power of sound.

-Clinical proof meets somatic experience.
+A somatic experience.

 Pain Relief

-- Pilot RCT in students – HRV markers shifted toward parasympathetic balance, and the stress response eased.
+- Pilot RCT in students – Vibroacoustic stimulation was associated with shifts in HRV toward greater parasympathetic balance, suggesting a potential calming effect.

 Stress Relief